mz3r0/software-engineering/Programming paradigms & types of languages.md

 These languages are machine-friendly and focus on efficient program execution.
 They deal with registers, memory addresses, call stacks, and other low-level computer components.
 Low-level languages are more difficult to understand for humans but are easier for machines to interpret.
 They are often used when performance and efficiency are crucial, such as in real-time applications or embedded systems.

 Examples of low-level languages include assembly languages and machine code.

+---

+## Compiled vs Interpreted

+Compiled and interpreted programming languages differ in how they are processed and executed by the computer.

+In a **compiled language**, the source code is translated directly into machine code that the processor can execute, resulting in faster and more efficient execution.
+Examples of compiled languages include C, C++, and Fortran.

+On the other hand, in an **interpreted language**, the source code is not directly translated into machine code.
+Instead, an interpreter reads and executes the code line by line, allowing for modifications while the program is running.
+Examples of interpreted languages include Python, JavaScript, and Ruby.